anyone-protocol/margot/README.md

     - `fp:<fingprint`
     - `p:<port>`
     - `v:<tor version>`
-    A filter can be `exclude` (boolean), ie. not matching a filter, whith the form `-:`, eg: `fl-:BADEXIT`
+    A filter can be `exclude` (boolean), ie. not matching a filter, with the form `-:`, eg: `fl-:BADEXIT`

     Several `filter`s can be written one after another separated by an space.